-Students may withdraw from some or all of their classes through Friday of the eighth week of the quarter.
-If the class ends before the end of the quarter, a student may withdraw through the last day of class.
-If a student stops attending a class without officially withdrawing, he or she will remain on the roster and receive a grade accordingly.
+Students may withdraw from some or all of their classes through Friday of the eighth week of instruction in fall, winter, and spring quarters.
+For courses shorter than 10 weeks, including summer quarter courses, the last day to withdraw is 80% of the length of the course.
+Students can officially withdraw by dropping a class in ctcLink or notifying the Registration Office in writing by 11:59 pm on the last day to withdraw.
+If a student stops attending a class without officially withdrawing, they will remain on the roster and receive a grade accordingly.